publiccodenet/about/activities/codebase-auditing/index.md

 ## The auditing process

 The audit happens completely in the version control platform and is designed to fit in to a regular agile software development process.
-When a contribution gets presented for inclusion in to the codebase a Foundation for Public Code staff auditor that knows the codebase will provide a review or certify the contribution.
+When a contribution is presented for inclusion in the codebase, a Foundation for Public Code staff auditor familiar with the codebase will provide a review or certify the contribution.

-The review and/or certification will happen within 2 business days to enable agile development and not prevent users and maintainers from advancing.
+The review or certification will happen within 2 business days to enable agile development and not block users and maintainers from making progress.

-If a contribution passes and is certified the audit the codebase maintainers will be informed.
+The codebase maintainers will be notified when a contribution passes the audit and is certified.

 ## Public code codebase and contribution certifications

-If an individual contribution to a codebase passes the audit that contribution is certified.
+If an individual contribution to a codebase passes the audit, that contribution is certified.
 If every contribution to a codebase has been certified – or the entire codebase has passed and been certified as one contribution – the codebase is certified.

-If the public code audit process is added to a codebase farther along in its development new merge requests can be certified, however, the existing code cannot be certified.
+If the public code audit process is added to a codebase farther along in its development, new merge requests can be certified but the existing code cannot be.
 By auditing every contribution the codebase can move towards being completely certified.
-For the codebase to be completely certified every meaningful line of code, and the commits behind the code, need to be up to the standards.
+For the codebase to be completely certified every meaningful line of code, and the commits behind the code, need to meet the [Standard for Public Code](http://standard.publiccode.net/).